artemgilmanov/Relational-Data-Architecture-and-Modelling/README.md

-Here is your formatted notes in Markdown:

----

 # Pizza Shop Database Project

 We have been asked by the owner of three local pizza shops to set up a simple database to use to run the business.